phazelift/words.js/README.md

 improved with force'Type'.
 Check types.js in the phazelift repo for changes and API.

 Words.prototype.find only finds words now, use Strings.find for finding characters in words.
-Words.prototype.remove(0) has been removed as an option to clear the internal array.
+Words.prototype.remove(0) has been removed as an option to clear this.words.
 Not a big thing, I just thought that we have .clear() for that, so it felt a bit confusing and redundant.

 The manual is now more complete and up to date.